- 1 How Did I Make ‘Zeniarai Benten VR’

-I use a photogrammetry software, 3DF Zephyr (I will explain the detail in the next article).
-In the software manual, 1/2.3 in or larger sensor is recommended.
+I use a photogrammetry software, 3DF Zephyr (I will explain the details in the next article).
+In the software manual, 1/2.3 inch or larger sensor is recommended.

 I used a wide-angle lens.

-In the manual of ‘3DF Zephyr’, 25 to 50mm is recommended for the full-size camera and 18 to 35mm for the APS-C camera.
+In the manual for ‘3DF Zephyr’, 25 to 50mm is recommended for the full-size camera and 18 to 35mm for the APS-C camera.

 ※Although 25 to 50mm is recommended in the manual, I used 12mm this time.
 It’s simply because I chose it before reading the manual carefully.
 Please be aware that super-wide angle lens could distort the view, so it could compromise the precision of Photogrammetry (I would like to investigate the difference of the precision between 12mm and 25mm on another occasion).